Skip to main content

 💡 A note on the JavaScript syntax that's heavily used to define and extend grammars:

-When possible, we prefer the shorthand notation for anonymous functions made of a single expression:
+When possible, the development team prefers shorthand notation for anonymous functions made of a single expression:

 (x) => x